ispeakfishlanguage/elementalBattle/README.md

 Welcome,

 # Elemental Battle
+Elemental Battle is a simple JavaScript-based game inspired by the concept of elemental interactions.
+Players choose an element, and the computer selects one as well.
+The game determines the winner based on the rules governing the interactions between the elements.
 This is my second portfolio project for Code Institute's full-stack developing Bootcamp and I used HTML, CSS and JavaScript combined for the first time

 [Here is a live demo of the website](https://ispeakfishlanguage.github.io/elementalBattle/)